beeware/toga/docs/reference/api/window.rst

   window managers) may not honor an app's size request.
 You should avoid making UI design decisions that are dependent on specific size of windows.

-* GTK doesn't provide an api for windows positioning and it's suggesting leaving the positioning task to the window managers.
+* GTK doesn't allow window positioning and it suggests leaving the positioning task to the window managers.
 See `this discussion`_ for details.

 * A mobile application can only have a single window (the :class:`~toga.MainWindow`), and that window cannot be moved, resized, hidden, or made full screen.
 Toga will raise